 Trygd has organized a reinsurance program which ensures that e.g. large natural disasters and significant individual claims do not compromise Trygd's ability to meet its obligations.
-For large natural disasters, the total cost to Trygd in 2023 would amount to a maximum of DKK 6m plus 10% of the amount exceeding DKK 6m up to 10m.
-The 10% were added to Trygd's share for layer 1 of the Property reinsurance programme 2023 as it was not possible to cover 100% of that layer.
+For large natural disasters, the total cost to Trygd in 2025 would amount to a maximum of DKK 7m in addition to reinstatement costs.
 The reinsurance program is reviewed once a year and approved by the Board of Directors.
 Trygd uses reputable reinsurance companies with strong ratings (A-class ratings at least on S&P or equivalent) and financial positions.